Afkeomre/onlearn/README.md

 - Users are notified of success or errors.

 ### ▶ Video in a Modal Window
-- A modal window with a YouTube video opens when a button is clicked.
+- A modal window with a YouTube video opens when a button "Explore More" is clicked.

 ### 📥 GET Requests for Cards
 - Several sections feature cards with information loaded from the server via GET requests.